Emekobong-Udoh/Emekobong-Udoh/README.md

-Hi...this is Emekobong Udoh reaching you from Nigeria.
+Hi...this is Emekobong Udoh reaching you from Nigeria.Let's connect.